Carolyn-Jiang/NLP-service/README.md

 # Tendency Analysis on Yahoo Finance Stocks Comments (NLP-service)
 ## Background
 To establish a NLP service Project, our group decided to analyze the trendency of comments under each stocks those performed good or bad by webcarpering Yahoo Finance.
+For midterm

 ## Preparation and Installation
 To run this program properly, you need to download the appropriate version of chromedriver-exe file for webscraper use.